-Hyunsung TNC manufactures complex metal oxide targets - composed of Cd, Mg, Ba, Y, Cu, and Ox - based on superconducting compositions derived from the SEC Theory, optimized for both room-temperature and high-temperature superconductors.
+Hyunsung TNC manufactures complex metal oxide targets - composed of Cd, Mg, Ba, Y, Cu, and Ox - based on superconducting compositions derived from the MEL Theory, optimized for high and room temperature superconductors and alloy metallic high temperature superconductors.

 Unlike simple mixed powders, these targets are engineered with carefully controlled elemental ratios, taking into account each metal’s ionic reactivity, diffusion behavior, and oxidation characteristics.